casey/just/README.md

 command-line arguments, and checking the output.

-You should write whichever type of tests are easiest to write for your feature while still providing test good coverage.
+You should write whichever type of tests are easiest to write for your feature while still providing good test coverage.

-Unit tests are useful for testing new Rust functions that are used internally, and as an aid for development.
+Unit tests are useful for testing new Rust functions that are used internally and as an aid for development.
 A good example are the unit tests which cover the
 [`unindent()` function](https://github.com/casey/just/blob/master/src/unindent.rs),